 Where to meet Keith Carter and see his work

-The Wittliff Collections in San Marcos is holding a book release and exhibition reception for Carter’s 12th book, Keith Carter: Fifty Years, at 2 p.m.
-Sunday, Jan.
-27. More than 100 of Carter’s images are on display at The Wittliff, which is on the seventh floor of the Alkek Library at Texas State University.
-Other exhibitions of Carter’s work, showing at A Gallery for Fine Photography in New Orleans through Jan.
-31, move to the PDNB Gallery in Dallas in March and will be at Lamar University’s Dishman Art Museum in Beaumont later in 2019.
+More than 100 of Carter’s images are on display at The Wittliff, which is on the seventh floor of the Alkek Library at Texas State University.
+Other exhibitions of Carter’s work include the PDNB Gallery in Dallas in March and the Lamar University’s Dishman Art Museum in Beaumont later in 2019.